 While lahmacun (pronounced LA-ha-MA-chewn) may look like pizza, it is very different.
 There is no cheese.
 It is traditionally spicy.
 And, the dough is SUPER thin.
 It’s also eaten rolled up, burrito style.

-It might not be your average pizza, but like Polish Pizza, Turkish pizza is the perfect street food.
+It might not be the first think that comes to your mind when you think of pizza, but like Polish Pizza, Turkish pizza is the perfect street food.
 It’s super portable but also incredibly flavorful and satisfying.

 How to eat Turkish Pizza

 While the dough and thin layer of topping are important to lahmacun, the toppings for Turkish pizza are just as important.
 What makes lahmacun a fun meal for a party, is that everyone can top it according to their tastes.

 Onion, tomato, lettuce, parsley, and lemon are all common garnishes to put atop Turkish pizza.
 (The most common being the combination of fresh parsley, tomato slices, and a generous squeeze of lemon juice.)

 Once the pizza is garnished, it is rolled up (burrito-style) and the devouring can begin.
 Don’t worry if your lahmacun doesn’t roll perfectly.
 The ideal crust is crispy, so it should crackle and give you a bit of an uneven roll.

 Our lahmacun recipe might look a little intimidating because of the long list of ingredients and steps.
 But, trust us.
 The ingredients come together super quickly and the steps just take a lot of words to write out the process.